-A BPP can be written in your preferred programming language which reads an raw invoice file and performs required modification into this file before passing it for the final formatting.
+A BPP can be written in your preferred programming language which reads a raw invoice file and performs required modification into this file before passing it for the final formatting.

-There is none billing systems available who provides out-of-the-box BPP functionality because requirements vary operator to operator and this process can not be standardized.
-AT most billing system can provide a plug-in points to plug your custom BPP along with Billing Engine.
+There is none billing systems available which provide out-of-the-box BPP functionality because requirements vary operator to operator and this process can not be standardized.
+At most, billing system can provide a plug-in point to plug your custom BPP along with Billing Engine.

 DOC1 Bill Formatter:

 DOC1 is very famous Bill Formatter tool available from PitneyBowes company which helps in bill formatting into PDF or Post Script files.

 As mentioned above, the output of the Billing Engine is structured ASCII text containing the information content of the bill.
 A mapping is established between source invoice file tags generated by the billing system and tags required by DOC1.
 DOC1 requires fixed length tags as shown below.

 The following is a hypothetical sample from the invoice file provided: